 People such as doctors, dentists, veterinarians, lawyers, accountants, contractors, public stenographers, or auctioneers who are in an independent trade, business, or profession in which they offer their services to the general public are generally independent contractors.
-However, current LCSC employees cannot be considered independent contractors and must be paid through the State payroll system.
+However, current LCSC employees cannot be considered independent contractors and must be paid through the State payroll system via a Personnel Action Form.
+Please refer to Policy 3.124.

 |Works set hours||Sets own hours|